winterstein/react-game-engine/src/book/home.md

 I smile and tell them that the teacher seems OK, and it was nice to meet my class.

 Mom: Thank you James.
-Cassie, maybe you could be more like your brother. {player.connection.mom += 1}
+Cassie, maybe you could be more like your brother. {mom.relationship.points + 1}

 Cassie: (angry) Fine, I'll just go grow a dick. (leaves)